miltontom/language-server/README.md

 	return
 end

--- the server will be attached with markdown files, specify the type you want to work with vim.api.nvim_create_autocmd(
+-- the server will be attached when a markdown file is opened, specify the type you want to work with vim.api.nvim_create_autocmd(
     "FileType",
     {pattern="markdown", callback=function() vim.lsp.buf_attach_client(0, client) end}
 )
 ```
-When you open a markdown file, you can check if the server is actually up by executing `checkhealth lsp` in `COMMAND` mode (press `:` in `NORMAL` mode).
-See `%localappdata%\ToyLanguageServer\Log\server.log` for the server logs.
+When you open a markdown file, you can check if the server is actually up by executing `checkhealth lsp` in **COMMAND** mode (press colon in **NORMAL** mode).
+See `%localappdata%\ToyLanguageServer\Log\server.log` for viewing the events and actions the server performs.

 ## Helpful Resources